Skip to main content

 Containerized agent workflow

-I've been experimenting with a radical new approach: containerizing the AI agent, the project files, and the database within a single, isolated Docker image.
+I've been experimenting with this approach in depth: containerizing the AI agent, the project files, and the database within a single, isolated Docker image.
 It's not just a tool assisting the project; the agent is the environment.
 This fusion provides a level of control and replicability that standard copilot setups can't touch.

 We are witnessing the birth of a new methodology